Venomtron/Icarus-Mods/README.md

 - Larkwell Ace: Wood Carry Weight -10 to -30 Axe Attack Speed 10 to 30

-- Larkwell Hammer: Exposure Resistance 10 tp 30
+- Larkwell Hammer: Exposure Resistance 10 to 30

-- Radar: can be placed in invatory Radar Precision 33 to 50 Animal Attraction 50 to 20 Scanning Speed 25 to 65
+- Radar: can be placed in inventory Radar Precision 33 to 50 Animal Attraction 50 to 20 Scanning Speed 25 to 65

-- Extractor: can be placed in invatory Extractor Drill Speed 100% (almost instant)
+- Extractor: can be placed in inventory Extractor Drill Speed 100% (almost instant)

 - Arrow Larkwell Standard: Gives 100 instead of 25

 - CX-400 Armor Set: Chance To Fell Tree Instantly 1 to 10% Chance To Mine Voxel Instantly 1 - 2% added Weight Capacity -15% Stealth Damage 15% Animal Threat Modifier -35%

-Talants:
+Talents:

-- Bow Double Arrows: Uped from 15% to 25%
+- Bow Double Arrows: increased from 15% to 25%

-- Bow Pinning Shot: uped from 5% to 15%
+- Bow Pinning Shot: increased from 5% to 15%

-- Resources Exotic Movement: Uped from 10% to 15%
+- Resources Exotic Movement: increased from 10% to 15%

-- Resources Exotic Weight: Uped from -25% to -50%
+- Resources Exotic Weight: increased from -25% to -50%

-- Resources Food Buff Slot: uped from 1 to 2
+- Resources Food Buff Slot: increased from 1 to 2

 Other:

 - Lantern: 1L to 5L capacity

-- Glass working Bench: water reqirement changed from 1000 to 100
+- Glass working Bench: water requirement changed from 1000 to 100

-- ALCAZAR: Construction mission: all excotic nodes give 200-400. weather lowered to MediumWeatherPool from Quick_Multi_MedToHeavy (note this maybe removed from future updates
+- ALCAZAR: Construction mission: all exotic nodes give 200-400. weather lowered to MediumWeatherPool from Quick_Multi_MedToHeavy (note this may be removed from future updates
 )
-- IceBox: Spoil Rate cahnged from -500 to -50,000 (if you have spoiling talents will have a timer in the millions aka wont spoil
+- IceBox: Spoil Rate changed from -500 to -50,000 (if you have spoiling talents will have a timer in the millions aka won't spoil

-- Fridge: Spoil Rate cahnged from -1000 to -100,000 (if you have spoiling talents will have a timer in the millions aka wont spoil
+- Fridge: Spoil Rate changed from -1000 to -100,000 (if you have spoiling talents will have a timer in the millions aka won't spoil

 - Generic Rocks: Random Stack Count 1 - 25